Glenmax-ltd/GLXSegmentedControl/README.md

 # Installation

 ## Carthage
+Add
+`github "glenmax-ltd/GLXSegmentedControl"`
-Add `github "glenmax-ltd/GLXSegmentedControl"` to your Cartfile.
+to your Cartfile.

 ## CocoaPods
+Add
+`pod 'SMSegmentView'`
-Add `pod 'SMSegmentView'` to your Podfile.
+to your Podfile.

 ## Manual
-Drag `SMSegmentView.swift`, `SMSegment.swift`, `GLXSegmentAppearance.swift` and `GLXSegmentedControlConstants.swift` into your Xcode project.
+Drag `SMSegmentView.swift`, `SMSegment.swift` and `GLXSegmentAppearance.swift` into your Xcode project.

 # Usage
 #### Step 1